REMEMBERING LISA WARREN JOHNSON

 Lisa on her Wedding Day, May 1976

 I doubt I will ever walk through a garden again without thinking of Lisa Warren Johnson.
 When I learned of her death on April 12, 2018, I wept for hours.
-The date of her death meant Lisa had not been able to finish her spring gardening, a task she looked forward to and savored every year.
-For several years Lisa had been working for a family who lived nearby as a nanny and tutor for their son.
+The date of her death meant Lisa had not been able to finish her spring gardening, a task she looked forward to every year.
+Lisa had been working for a family who lived nearby as a nanny and tutor for their son.
 When Lisa didn’t arrive on time on the morning of April 9, the boy walked to her house.
-When she didn’t answer the door, Lisa’s student called his father, who came, entered the house, and, finding Lisa unconscious in bed, called 911.
+When she didn’t answer the door, Lisa’s student called his father, who entered the house, found Lisa unconscious in bed, and called 911.
 Lisa had suffered a massive stroke in her sleep; she died in the hospital three days later without regaining consciousness.
 Once we leave our childhood homes, the absence of a spouse or roommate increases our vulnerability to medical emergencies in the middle of the night.

 Lisa in Her Preferred Costume